kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Make monitor do a call warm boot.
 Does it already do this during stack crash or a different case?
 No add it.
 * DONE Monitor to have G command
 * DONE Monitor to have warm boot jump option
+* DONE Save auto run flags to block 0 on bank 1 and not on currently selected device.
+Need a function to load from block 0 into hardware_config and then repoint all menu options to load and save them.
+* DONE Add a flag to block 0 to decide if the auto startup prompt is given and/or run
+* DONE config var to auto run everything?
+* DONE Add LREAD support to the autostart exec

 * TODO New Uptr word to point to start of exec code of uword.
 Handy for writing forth hook code.